LilianBoulard/prompt-forge/README.md

 #### Blocks parameters

 Blocks support the following parameters for customizing their behavior:
 - `force` - This boolean parameter indicates that a keyword extracted from each candidate in the block will be included in the prompt.
-Incompatible with other parameters.
+Shorthand of `num=<number of candidates>`.
 - `num` - This parameter takes either a positive number (e.g., `num=2`) or a range of two positive numbers (e.g., `num=1-3`).
 It indicates the number of candidates that will be randomly selected within the block to generate one keyword each.
-If unspecified, the default value is `1` (only one keyword will be selected in the block).
+If unspecified, the default value is `1` (only one candidate will be selected in the block to generate a keyword).
 - `separator` - Takes a string, which will be used as the separator between entries chosen within the block (when `num`>1).
 By default, `", "`.
 - `optional` - Boolean parameter, when `true`, shorthand for `num=0-1`, meaning: choose one keyword in the block, or none.
 - `weighting` - See section `Weighting` below.